Last updated June 16, 2023

 Security keys are small physical devices that are easy to use for multi-factor authentication (MFA) because there’s nothing to install and no codes to enter.
-This is a great option if you are unable to use a mobile device for logging in to Heroku, security keys are an effective option.
+If you’re unable to use a mobile device to log in to Heroku, security keys are an effective option.

 Choosing a Security Key

 Heroku has verified security key functionality in multiple environments.
-Be sure to consult vendor documentation for specific questions related to security key support in your environment to ensure compatibility.
+To ensure compatibility, consult vendor documentation for specific questions related to security key support in your environment.

-As always, we strongly recommend configuring a secondary MFA verification method such as Recovery Codes to avoid loss of access if you don’t have your primary method available.
+If you don’t have your primary method available, we strongly recommend that you configure a secondary MFA verification method such as recovery codes to avoid loss of access.

 Registering a Security Key

-Manage Multi-Factor Authentication if you have already enabled other verification methods).
+Setup Multi-Factor Authentication.
+Or if you already enable other verification methods, select

-Add Security Key option on the next page and follow the prompts to complete registration.
-Your registration experience may vary based on the browser and the form factor of the key in use but generally involves these steps -
+Add Security Key and follow the prompts to complete registration.
+Your registration experience can vary based on the browser and the form factor of the key in use.
+In general, registration involves these steps.

 - To add a security key, click

-- When prompted, ensure that the security key is inserted in the appropriate port or connected via NFC and activate it.
+- When prompted, ensure that the security key is inserted in the appropriate port or connected via NFC, then activate it.

 - Name your key, and complete registration.

 MFA Verification with a Security Key

-- After entering your email and password, you are prompted to verify your login using your security key.
+- After entering your email and password, you’re prompted to verify your login with your security key.

 Verify.
-(Your specific experience to complete logging in may vary based on the browser and the form factor of the key.)
+Your experience to complete logging can vary based on the browser and the key’s form factor.